carloalbe/Vue-JS-for-Vast-Challenge-2019-mc1/README.md

 ### Final Considerations

 After this summary I leave some consideration:
-●	has been particularly important in the implementation of drag and drop: each modern application has it; is not a way to show the data but is only a way to take the user in concentration.
+- Has been particularly important in the implementation of drag and drop: each modern application has it; is not a way to show the data but is only a way to take the user in concentration.
 Not everybody likes it but most people.
-●	The scatter plots can also be transformed on a solitary scatter plot with one more select form for the second attribute measure (while the first is from the NavBar).
+- The scatter plots can also be transformed on a solitary scatter plot with one more select form for the second attribute measure (while the first is from the NavBar).
-●	The approach used to have more times the same component (the scatter plot) is particular; is important always using refs in a reusable Vue component.
+- The approach used to have more times the same component (the scatter plot) is particular; is important always using refs in a reusable Vue component.
-●	On some occasions d3 data and v-for can be used to do the same thing.
+- On some occasions d3 data and v-for can be used to do the same thing.
 Sometimes using v-for allows you to use v-directives in the right way.
 While managing to use both d3 and Vue can be not trivial.
-●	The data had been pre-processed in python, the granularity chosen is the lowest possible in order to show something; the loading is very easy, but as shown for the time series necessity, using a higher granularity (e.g.  districts and day by day), allow to more sophisticated analysis without performance worsening.
+- The data had been pre-processed in python, the granularity chosen is the lowest possible in order to show something; the loading is very easy, but as shown for the time series necessity, using a higher granularity (e.g.  districts and day by day), allow to more sophisticated analysis without performance worsening.
-●	The choropleth map has been implemented for simplicity using simple svg data in the form of string; however, it is possible to use geological data (geojson or topojson) and d3 projection.
+- The choropleth map has been implemented for simplicity using simple svg data in the form of string; however, it is possible to use geological data (geojson or topojson) and d3 projection.
 It can be better for the modules and functions implemented by d3 library.